The 2022 Welcome Event

 Several years ago, the folks at Lutheran Campus Ministries at CSU (also known as LuMin) became aware that many – four out of every ten! – CSU students struggled with housing insecurity at some point during the time it took to complete their undergraduate degrees.
 Many had aged out of foster care and literally had no family to whom they could turn.
 Others had been rejected by their families when they revealed their sexual or gender identity.
 Some were from families who were struggling themselves and weren’t in a position to help.
 For these students, staying in school meant sleeping on a friend’s couch, living in their car, taking out more loans and increasing their post-graduate debt load… or dropping out and working full time in order to have money for tuition – and a roof over their head – next semester.

 What could LuMin do?
 The answer was obvious: FIND THEM AFFORDABLE HOUSING!
-This led to the creation of the Student Housing Security Initiative, which began with ten incredible students last year.
+This led to the creation of the Student Housing Security Initiative, which began with ten incredible students.
+(It has since grown to 20.)
 Rent subsidies were arranged through CSU – and donations from partner congregations like us.
 But these students, often invisible and voiceless, needed more than help with rent.
 They needed community.
 They needed safe space in which to become the people they were created to be.
 So a program of weekly meals and conversation was developed.
 These gatherings soon became the heart of the program, and… even more important, in some ways, than the money that helped with rent.
-LuMin created a video in which the students talk about the importance of this program… the ability to work one job instead of three, to know they were securely housed and safe, and to be able to grow in community with others with similar backgrounds, with whom they shared the dream of finishing their degrees, as four of the initial group did earlier this year.
+LuMin created a video in which the students talk about the importance of this program… the ability to work one job instead of three, to know they were securely housed and safe, and to be able to grow in community with others with similar backgrounds, with whom they shared the dream of finishing their degrees in a timely way.
 Listen to what they have to say: |